This project is no longer active, and this page is no longer being updated.

-The development of this new controlled access facility is intended to provide a more direct and efficient movement of north-south traffic seeking to bypass congestion within the Calabash, Little River and Grand Strand areas and will be the integral part of the proposed Interstate 74 where it would extend into South Carolina from North Carolina.
-Development of this project will also improve traffic flow and safety at the SC-9/S-57 Intersection and provide a more direct route for coastal truck traffic moving through North Carolina.
+The development of this new facility would provide a more direct and efficient movement of north-south traffic seeking to bypass congestion within the Calabash, Little River and Grand Strand areas and would be the integral part of the proposed Interstate 74, where it would extend into South Carolina from North Carolina.
+Development of this project would also improve traffic flow and safety at the S.C.-9/S-57 Intersection and provide a more direct route for coastal truck traffic moving through North Carolina.

-Initial efforts by the SCDOT and NCDOT have been made to establish preliminary coordination with permitting and resource agencies to ensure ample consideration of the project's potential for impacting cultural and natural resources within the area.
-Input from these agencies has been considered and incorporated during the development of this important project.
+Initial efforts by NCDOT and the SCDOT were made to establish preliminary coordination with permitting and resource agencies to ensure ample consideration of the project's potential impact on cultural and natural resources within the area.
+Input from these agencies was considered and incorporated during the development of this project.

 Prior to conducting public information meetings in both states, the current study had identified six alternative corridors.
-Based upon input gathered during the first North Carolina public information in February 2004, NCDOT decided to expand the study area and examine two additional corridors, while also consolidating two corridors (due to similarities).
+Based upon input gathered during the first North Carolina public information in February 2004, NCDOT decided to expand the study area and examine two additional corridors, while also consolidating two similar corridors.

 The Carolina Bays Parkway Extension Feasibility Study Report is a comprehensive document, which encompasses the activities, evaluations, comments, and recommendations developed for the study.

-A second public information workshop was held on October 11, 2005 in Ash, NC to solicit input on the revised set of six alternatives, which included two new corridors developed as a result of the initial workshops.
+A second public information workshop was held on Oct.
+11, 2005 in Ash, N.C., to solicit input on the revised set of six alternatives, which included two new corridors developed as a result of the initial workshops.

 Derrick Lewis, P.E.

 - Phone: (919) 715-5572

 - Email: Send a message